Date of Bulletin Publication: July 1, 2020

 start of class.
 The Roy Faron School of Real Estate complies with the Americans with Disabilities Act and strives to ensure that no individual with a disability as defined by the ADA is deprived of the opportunity to participate in a course.

 Detailed Schedule of Tuition and Fees

-Broker Prelicensing Course: $395.00.
-Textbook*, Student Study Workbook, Math Workbook and practice quizzes are included in the Broker Prelicensing Course Tuition.
+Broker Prelicensing Course: $425.00.
+Textbook* IS included in the Broker Prelicensing Course Tuition.

 NOTE: Each student is required to use the current edition of the NC Real Estate Manual in each Broker Postlicensing Course.
 The printed version of the textbook may be purchased directly from the School.
-The printed, online, or CD-ROM version may be purchased from the North Carolina Real Estate Commission (www.ncrec.gov).
+The printed and online subscription version may be purchased from the North Carolina Real Estate Commission (www.ncrec.gov).

-The Roy Faron School of Real Estate DOES NOT allow students to use the online and CD-ROM versions of the NC Real Estate Manual during classes.
+The Roy Faron School of Real Estate DOES allow students to use the online subscription version of the NC Real Estate Manual during classes.
 Each student must bring his/her copy of the NC Real Estate Manual to every Postlicensing class session.

 Course Cancellation or Rescheduling / Refunds

 The Roy Faron School of Real Estate reserves the right to cancel or reschedule a course as needed.
 Students

 enrolled in a rescheduled or cancelled course will be given a minimum 72-hours notice of the cancellation or revised course schedule.

 If a course is cancelled or rescheduled, students will have the following options: Student is entitled to a full refund, or if student prefers, the tuition can be applied to a later course.